EducationalTestingService/rsmtool/doc/automated_configuration.rst

 - Carefully read the instructions and notes displayed at the top when you first enter interactive mode.

-- If you do not redirect the output of the command to a file, the generated configuration file will simply be printed out.
+- If you do not specify an output file using ``--output``, the generated configuration file will simply be printed out.

 - You may see messages like "invalid option" and "invalid file" on the bottom left while you are entering the value for a field.
 This is an artifact of real-time validation.
 For example, when choosing a training file for ``rsmtool``, the message "invalid file" may be displayed while you navigate to the actual file.
 Once you get to a valid file, this message should disappear.